-CAMDEN, NEW JERSEY – August 27, 2019 – South Camden Theatre Company at the Waterfront South Theatre in Camden, NJ along with our Artistic Director, Raymond Croce are proud to announce our new, 2020 Season of Celebration.
+CAMDEN, NEW JERSEY – December 20, 2019 – South Camden Theatre Company and the Waterfront South Theatre in Camden, NJ along with our Artistic Director, Raymond Croce are proud to announce the new, 2020 Season of Celebration!
 We are also excited to announce that we are one of nine new organizations to be selected by PNC Bank to participate in PNC Arts Alive.
 This is a very prestigious grant award.
 Just over 30 total organizations in the Philadelphia and Southern New Jersey region were selected for bold thinking around increasing arts access and engagement.

 Raymond Croce says, “South Camden Theatre Company’s 2020 Season of Celebration has heart, tackles the issue of immigration and takes on the issue of race in America.
 It’s a season that you can’t see anywhere else.
 Our four productions have four dynamic directors.
 Our directors were selected because of their passion for the theatre and for the skills they have shown either on our stage or as directors of shows on our stage.”